narimiran/tably/README.md

 $ tably examples/example3.csv -ef -ro examples/table3.tex
 ```

-When .csv files contain special LaTeX characters
-that are supposed to be reserved in the output,
-the --no-escape (-e) option suppresses the default escaping.
+When .csv files contain special LaTeX characters that are supposed to be reserved in the output, the `--no-escape` (`-e`) option suppresses the default escaping.
-To include the output in a tex file that already contains
-a tabular environment by calling \input{table3.tex},
-only the fragment (-f) inside the environment is generated.
+To include the output in a tex file that already contains a tabular environment by calling `\input{table3.tex}`, only the fragment (`-f`) inside the environment is generated.
-If the output file already exists,
-it will be replaced by the output (-r).
+If the output file already exists, it will be replaced by the output (`-r`).

 ---